numfocus/gsod/2019/Blosc_ideas_list.md

 ## Project idea: Improve the overall quality and make a conceptual overview

 We would very much like to improve the quality of the existing documentation for these three projects (C-Blosc, C-Blosc2 and Caterva).
-Furthermore, we also want to add a conceptual overview for the projects ansd their underlying commonalities, to give newcomers to the libraries a comprehensive birds-eye view of the Blosc products, and enable them to quickly choose the libraries that suit their use cases and begin developing tools that fit their needs.
+Furthermore, we also want to add a conceptual overview for the projects and their underlying commonalities, to give newcomers to the libraries a comprehensive birds-eye view of the Blosc products, and enable them to quickly choose the libraries that suit their use cases and begin developing tools that fit their needs.

 In particular, we would like to improve:
 * the current API documentation: better structure, new _see also_ sections, and better style and clarity
 * conceptual overview and introduction to the libraries (see section below)
-* Blosc/Caterva role in the high-level pipelines.
+* Blosc2/Caterva role in the high-level pipelines.
 A tutorial for a high-profile or common use case would be ideal
-* assumptions Blosc/Caterva makes about the structure of the data, user, and task
+* assumptions Blosc2/Caterva makes about the structure of the data, user, and task
-* the relationship between Blosc and libraries built on top, such as PyTables, bcolz or zarr
+* the relationship between Blosc and libraries built on top, such as [PyTables](https://github.com/PyTables/PyTables), [bcolz](https://github.com/Blosc/bcolz/tree/master/bcolz) or [zarr](https://github.com/zarr-developers/zarr)
 * How-to guides for compressing, storing and retrieving data in different scenarios

 ### Conceptual overview and introduction to libraries